geertjanw/ojet-training/README.md

    <oj-slot name="toolbar"/>
 </div>
 ```
-   3. In 'my-employee-form-view.js', add a reference to the ojs/ojbutton module to the end of the define block:
+   3. In 'my-employee-form-view.js', add a reference to the ojs/ojbutton module to the end of the dependency list passed into a define() call:

 ```js #button { border: none; }
 define(['ojs/ojcore', 'knockout', 'jquery',